Our 2025 New Zealand Tax Facts brochure

 15 Jan 2027 |

-A tax credit of 15% is available on specified research and development spending, and is refundable in some circumstances.
-Activities must be pre-approved before claiming the credit.
+A tax credit of 15% is available on specified research and development spending and is refundable in some circumstances.
+Pre-approval of activities must be sought before claiming the R&D credit.

 Rate |